 No one candidate can change the system.
 The American Union can inspire candidates across all 470 federal races to come together toward making our nation that more perfect union the Framers were striving for by taking up this one platform simultaneously.
 Like corporations that donate to candidates on both sides of the aisle, a union of swing voters (built on the principles of nonviolence) can focus on good policy instead of being distracted by party affiliation.
-The Trump-Biden Peace Plan is that good policy, addressing Dr. King's triple evils.
+The Trump-Biden Peace Plan is that good policy: a legislative package that will upgrade America's social contract.
 To shepherd it through Congress prior to the general election will require both the negotiation skills of Donald Trump and the institutional knowledge of Joe Biden.